BadhanGanesh/BJOTPViewController/README.md

 /**
  * The color of the footer.
  *
  * This color will be applied only when `shouldFooterBehaveAsButton` is set to `true`.
 Default gray color will be used otherwise.
-Default color is `.systemBlue`.
+The accent color will be used by default if there is no `footerButtonColor` supplied.
  *
  * - Author: Badhan Ganesh
  */
 @objc public var footerButtonColor: UIColor?

+/**
+ * The image (logo) of your brand that you would like to add to the top of the OTP UI *
+ * - Author: Badhan Ganesh
+ */
+@objc public var brandImage: UIImage?

+/**
+ * The color of the close button.
+ *
+ * The accent color will be used by default if there is no `closeButtonColor` supplied.
+ *
+ * - Author: Badhan Ganesh
+ */
+@objc public var closeButtonColor: UIColor?

 ```